jordijoangimenez/Getting-Started/pages/5g-media-streaming/scope.md

 # Scope and Architectures

-This page contains information such as the specifications within the scope of the tools and high-level architectures that bring context to their applicability.
+The **5G Media Streaming Project** provides reference implementations within the scope of the 5G Media Streaming architecture defined in 3GPP.

-## Technical Resources and Specifications
+## Technical Documentation and Specifications

+The following links provide Technical Documentation and references to specifications for which software implementations are provided in the Reference Tools.

-[Technical Resources](https://hub.5g-mag.com/Tech/pages/5g-media-streaming.html){: .btn .btn-blue } [Specifications](https://hub.5g-mag.com/Standards/pages/5g-media-streaming.html){: .btn .btn-blue }
+[Technical Documentation](https://hub.5g-mag.com/Tech/pages/5g-media-streaming.html){: .btn .btn-blue } [Specifications](https://hub.5g-mag.com/Standards/pages/5g-media-streaming.html){: .btn .btn-blue }

 # High-level architectures